OpenTofu is now part of the Linux Foundation 🎉

 As indicated in the console output, we have successfully imported the existing repository from GitHub to Terraform management.

-Note: For more details about how to carefully use the import command, refer to Importing Existing Infrastructure into Terraform blog.
+Note: For more details on how to use the import command, refer to Importing Existing Infrastructure into Terraform blog.

-Use the github_branch and github_branch_protection resources to manage GitHub branches with Terraform.
+To manage GitHub branches with Terraform, use the github_branch and github_branch_protection resources.
 These resources allow us to create or manage branches and enforce branch protection rules, such as requiring pull request reviews, requiring status checks, and restricting who can push to a branch.

 To create a branch for a repository, add the following resource block in the Terraform configuration file.
-It refers to the repository object name and creates the development branch on the same.
+It refers to the repository object name and creates the development branch.

 resource "github_branch" "development" {